PiRogueToolSuite/piroguetoolsuite.github.io/content/en/guides/g8/index.md

 ---
-title: Advanced guide - How to use PTS to intercept the TLS and cleartext network traffic of an app
+title: Advanced guide - How to use PTS to intercept the TLS traffic of a mobile app
 weight: 80
 toc: true
 draft: false